Evaluation & Schedule

 - 2.5 hours group supervision and group supervision of supervision

 Other Internship Activities

 Interns will participate in weekly two-hour topical seminars presented by internship staff and area professionals.
-Specific topics have included: Crisis Intervention, Professional Identity, Mindfulness, Couples Counseling, Psychopharmacology, Spirituality, GLBT Issues, Group Therapy, Gestalt Psychology, Trauma Recovery, Addictions, Eating Disorders, Consulting, and Ethics.
+Topics vary by year but have included Crisis Intervention, Professional Identity, Mindfulness, Psychopharmacology, Grief/Loss, Eating/Body Issues, Gender and Sexual Minorities, Group Therapy, Trauma Recovery, Ethics, and Alcohol and Other Drugs.